-As an institution committed to the fostering of an inclusive and transformative learning environment, UNBC values high quality and growth in both teaching and scholarship.
-UNBC's Dept of Ecosystem Science & Management oversees BSc. undergraduate degrees in: Biology; Conservation Science & Practice; Forest Ecology & Management; and Wildlife & Fisheries, and a BA. degree in Nature and Resource-based Management.
-Faculty supervise graduate students (Masters and Doctoral) within the Natural Resources & Environmental Studies (NRES) Graduate Program.
-The program resides within the Faculty of Environment, alongside the Department of Geography, Earth & Environmental Sciences and The School of Planning & Sustainability.
-UNBC is well equipped with modern research facilities, three field research stations, including two research forests.
+UNBC's Dept of Ecosystem Science & Management oversees BSc degrees in Biology; Conservation Science & Practice; Forest Ecology & Management; Wildlife & Fisheries; and a BA in Nature-Based Tourism Management.
+Faculty supervise graduate students (Masters and Doctoral) and contribute to teaching within the Natural Resources & Environmental Studies (NRES) Graduate Program.
+The Faculty of Environment and is well equipped with modern on-campus research facilities, three field research stations, and two research forests.
+UNBC is located in the midst of intact and diverse ecosystems as well as provincial, national, and Indigenous managed and conserved lands.
+Our environment and surrounding communities offer a wide range of opportunities for conservation research.